 6) Abdul Qadir’s treasure

 It’s a goosebump-ish story of the famous Islamic scholar from the past – Abdul Qadir Gilani, who travel to Baghdad for wisdom and knowledge.
 It’s a story of truth and valour – how a son kept his promise of truth because his mother asked him to never lie.
 40 gold coins were sewn in his cloth at the armpit side and when he gets robbed, even though the robbers find nothing with him, he tells them that the coins are in his armpit because they ask him what he had.
-Although it’s allowed to lie in such situations, but this was a great lesson because the leader of the robbery gang comes to the straight path as a result of his truth and tawakkal Allah.
+Although it’s allowed to fight for your property, but this was a great lesson because the leader of the robbery gang comes to the straight path as a result of his truth and tawakkal Allah.

-This is the story of a sahabi – companion of Prophet (saw) – Salman Farsi (RA).
+This is the story of a sahabi – companion of Prophet (ﷺ) – Salman Farsi (رضي الله عنه).
 How he came to Islam after researching many religions in depth.
 A boy who went on such long journeys that before he reached half-way he had grown into a man.
-Sometimes the journeys were easy.
-Often – they were hard.
+Sometimes the journey was easy.
+Often – it was hard.
 But the boy in this story kept going, and at the end he won his reward and found Islam – the truth.

 8) Salah-ad-din and the frankish boy

 Centuries ago, the great Muslim leader Salah ad-Din united the Islamic world.
-But brave as he was in battle, this servant of Allah was also wise and compassionate.
-When Hamid, a boy in Salah ad-Din’s camp, catches a young crusader enemy, Salah ad-Din encourages a friendship between them.
+But brave as he was in a battle, this servant of Allah was also wise and compassionate.
+When Hamid, a boy in Salah ad-Din’s camp, catches a young crusader enemy – Salah ad-Din encourages a friendship between them.
 ‘Salah ad-Din and the Frankish Boy’ teaches children about the qualities of leadership and the importance of compassion towards others regardless of their background.
-It revolves around a true battle but the plot and characters have been vividly re-imagined to create an absorbing adventure story.
+It revolves around a true battle but the plot and characters have been vividly re-imagined to create an absorbing adventurous story.

 9) Beautiful Names of Allah